mandy2324/README-GENERATOR/develop/README.md

 to install necessary dependencies, run the following command:

 ```
-install
+none
 ```

 ## Usage:
-repo
+it helps a user to generate file

 ## Contributing:
-contribute
+description

 ## Tests:
 ```
-command
+jest
 ```

 ## Questions:

-If you have any questions about this repo, open an issue or contact me directly at add email.
+If you have any questions about this repo, open an issue or contact me directly at m23saini@gmail.com.
-You can find more info about me at [name](https://github.com/name).
+You can find more info about me at [mandy2324](https://github.com/mandy2324).